-Item No. and Item Remedial Action Required Deadline Date (yyyy/mm/dd) Example: C3 Site Boundary Demarcation Reinstall a 60 m section of 1.2 m tall fencing along the north part of the west boundary 2020/12/27

-I certify that the information provided in this report is true to the best of my knowledge and acknowledge that it is an offence under subsection 57(5) of the Aggregate Resources Act to furnish false or misleading information in a report.

-Ministry Office Use Only

-Receipt Date (yyyy/mm/dd) Review Date (yyyy/mm/dd)

-Accepted?
-MNRF Signature
+Item No. and Item Remed lial Action Required Deadline Date (yyyy/mm/dd) Example: C3 Site Boundary Demarcation Reinstall a 60 m section part of the west bounda of 1.2 m tall fencing along the north 2020/12/27 I certify that the information provided in this report is true to the best of my knowledge and acknowledge that it is an offence under subsection 57(5) of the Aggregate Resources Act to furnish false or misleading information in a report.
+Signature of licensee/permittee or author orized person Ministry Office Use Only Receipt Date (yyyy/mm/dd) Review Date (yyyy/mm/dd) Accepted?
+MNRF Signature Yes No

-Yes No